FUZAIL-GIT/API-CREATOR-FLUTTER/README.md

 ## Installation

-To install the Node Server Maker application, follow these steps:
+To install the API-CREATOR application, follow these steps:

 1. download the code
 2. Unzip and copy the "api-creator-install" folder